Chris Harris (cricketer): Domestic career

 In first-class cricket Harris has played 128 matches and scored over 7000 runs at an average of over 45, including 13 centuries with a highest score of 251*.
 He has taken over 120 wickets at an average of 38, with best figures of 4/22.
 However, his test career was limited to just 23 Tests, where his average with the bat was only around 20, and he took only 16 wickets at 73 runs apiece.

 In 2007 Harris played for Bacup in the Lancashire League and finished the season as the League's highest wicket-taker with 82 at 13.08.
 Harris was the captain of the Indian Cricket League's Hyderabad Heroes.

 Harris is also a sensation at the indoor version of the game and represented Canterbury and New Zealand at will and is also involved in the coaching of Canterbury youth indoor cricket teams.

 During the 2012–13 season, Harris played club cricket as a player/coach for Papatoetoe Cricket Club, Auckland, New Zealand.

 Since the 2013–14 season, Harris has joined the Sydenham Cricket Club, Christchurch, New Zealand and was selected as the club's Player of the Year.
 Harris became the Premier teams Player/Coach at the start of the 2014–15 season.
 In the 2015/16 season, Harris led the Sydenham Premier team to win their first 2 Day Championship title in 30 years, culminating in winning the Canterbury Metropolitan Cricket Association's "Men’s Club Cricket Player of the Year" award.

 Harris stepped down as Sydenham Player/Coach at the start of the 2019–20 season, being replaced by another former Black Cap Matthew Bell.
 Harris still played for the Premier team in the 1-Day competition.

 After cricket

 Chris Harris presenting a pitch report for Sky Sport before a Super Smash game at the Basin Reserve.

 Harris become one of many high-profile international cricketers to move to Zimbabwe to be involved in the country's cricket, and was in charge of the national U-19 side.
 He also was a cricket commentator for Sky Sport and since 2023 has been part of SENZ cricket commentary team.
+Since 2024, he is a second umpire for the annual Team Cricket vs. Team Rugby Black Clash.